 Going Out to Watch a Movie

-An adaption to the above party choice would be to take a few friends out to watch a movie, and then to return home for pizza and a sleepover, or just to eat.
-This would work well if there is a good movie that has just been released, that no one has seen yet, although it would be more expensive.
+An adaption to the above party choice would be to take a few friends out to watch a movie and then return home for pizza and a sleepover or just to eat.
+This would work well if there is a good movie that has just been released that no one has seen yet, although it would be more expensive.

 5. Laser Party